Skip to content

 1. Build your static site normally

-2. Set PAGEFLARE_LICENSE from a secret variable
+2. Set PAGEFLARE_LICENSE as a secret environment variable

 4. Deploy the output directory